greenm01/ec4x/docs/ec4x_specs.md

 ### 4.2.16 Salvage (15):

 Salvage a fleet at the closest colony.
-The fleet will disband and all the contained ships are salvaged for 50% of their PC.
+The fleet will disband and all the ships are salvaged for 50% of their PC.

 # 5\.0 Combat